-Measuring What You “Need” Versus What You “Can”by Stacey Barr |
+Measuring What You Need Versus What You Canby Stacey Barr |

-Irrespective of why, this is for certain: if a measure is not informing a decision or choice, it’s wasting space and time and most certainly money.
+If a measure is not informing a decision or choice, it’s wasting space and time and, most certainly, money.

 But how do you start the move from measuring what’s easy to measuring what matters?

-You may not be able right now to engage all your report users in a process to decide the most meaningful measures to include.
+You may not be able, right now, to engage all your report users in a process to decide the most meaningful measures to include.
 It’s not as simple as a measures brainstorming exercise!
 So try these simple tactics in the meantime:

-- Similarly, ask report users which measures they virtually never look at or never use to inform their decision making.
+Start asking report users which measures or pages they always look at first, and why.
+Chances are their attention will go to what matters most, first.
+Similarly, ask report users which measures they virtually never look at or never use to inform their decision making.
 Listen out for whether they use the word “interesting” versus “useful”!

-- Start dropping out the measures that report users rarely use or say are just interesting.
+Start dropping out the measures that report users rarely use or say are just interesting.
 Don’t ask their permission if you don’t have to, as their reactions will tell you if the measures need to be there.
 Often people don’t notice or miss what they don’t value.

 Connect with Stacey